-A must-see either upon arrival or before you leave is the "On the Chisholm Trail" bronze monument, a life-size tribute to the American cowboy and cattle drive.
+Don't miss the "On the Chisholm Trail" bronze monument, a life-size tribute to the American cowboy and cattle drive.
 This exhibit sits on the exterior grounds, south of the covered portico and was created by Oklahoma artist/sculptor, Paul Moore.
 Take a walk along the Chisholm Trail path outside and learn the history of the trail.

 Be sure to visit the Chisholm Trail Heritage Center gift shop to pick up one-of-a-kind western items, souvenirs, home décor, a variety of books, T-shirts and more can be found for gift giving.
-Popular items include Buffalo Poop mints, scorpion suckers, Bedre’ chocolate, and Oklahoma buffalo jerky.
+Popular items include Buffalo Poop mints, scorpion suckers, Bedre’ chocolate and Oklahoma buffalo jerky.